jairomer/perceptroncpp/README.md

 This is a very simple perceptron implementation that receives a 2D point and determines if it is over a specific line or not.

-The perceptron itself is implemented using generic programmin and may be reused in other projects.
+The perceptron itself is implemented using generic programming and may be reused in other projects.
 However, an already classified dataset is needed beforehand and the data must be linearly representable.
 Linear regression can be a better alternative to this kind of system.